 Though he previously claimed he quit acting, Penn returned to the front of the camera in 1993, playing a coke-addled criminal lawyer in Brian De Palma's Carlito's Way, co-starring Al Pacino.
 His performance earned him a Golden Globe nomination for best supporting actor.

-Then in 1995, he starred as a death row inmate searching for salvation in the film Dead Man Walking, based on the true story by Helen Prejean.
+In 1995, he starred as a death row inmate searching for salvation in the film Dead Man Walking, based on the true story by Helen Prejean.
 The film earned Penn Academy Award and Golden Globe nominations, as well as an Independent Spirit Award.
 The film also did well with audiences, grossing more than $80 million worldwide.

 That same year, he wrote, produced and directed The Crossing Guard, a dark drama starring his boyhood idol, Jack Nicholson.
 The film received positive reviews from critics, as well as a Golden Globe nomination for Anjelica Huston.